timothyryanwalsh/bitarchivist.net-src/bitarchivist/content/blog/2017-04-18-metsflask.md

 To this point, access has been fairly ad-hoc.
 When a user requests material, files are copied from preserved AIPs in [Archivematica](http://archivematica.org) or – if the requested material is in our (still quite subtantial) backlog that has yet to be arranged, described, and ingested into Archivematica – from original source media into a network share that researchers can access on one of two locked-down workstations in the CCA reading room (more on these work stations in blog posts to come).

-Eventually, we would like to provide access to digital files using DIPs we are creating in Archivematica.
-These DIPs – as well as the AIPs we currently serve to researchers – consist of copies of the digital objects, in their original formats or migrated to preservation/access formats according to CCA's file format policies as well as a crucial supplement: a [METS](http://www.loc.gov/standards/mets/) file containing loads of identification, characterization, and PREMIS Event metadata.
+Eventually, we would like to provide access to digital files using DIPs created by Archivematica.
+These DIPs – as well as the AIPs we currently serve to researchers – consist of copies of the digital objects in their original formats or migrated to preservation/access formats according to CCA's file format policies as well as a crucial supplement: a [METS](http://www.loc.gov/standards/mets/) file containing loads of identification, characterization, and PREMIS Event metadata.

 ![METS](/img/mets.png)

 As Marco Klindt said at a recent Archivematica Camp, "[The METS File *is* the AIP](https://www.slideshare.net/Archivematica/premis-in-mets-in-archivematica)".
 It contains all the information a researcher or digital preservation practitioner needs to know about original files ingested as part of a SIP, their preservation derivatives, and all of the events that happened to both within our care.
-If we want to give researchers the ability to search, sort, and browse files and file system metadata before they were changed by Archivematica, or if we want to show a demonstrable chain of custody to establish the authenticity of files we're serving to our researchers, the METS file is the key.
+If we want to give researchers the ability to search, sort, and browse file system metadata as it existed pre-ingest, or if we want to show a demonstrable chain of custody to establish the authenticity of files we're serving to our researchers, the METS file is the key.

 But METS files can be awfully hard to read, even for us practitioners.
-And it's arguable unreasonable to ask our researchers to spend tons of time browsing through very long XML files encoded in a schema with with they are likely not familiar.
+And it's arguably unreasonable to ask our researchers to spend tons of time browsing through very long XML files encoded in a schema with with they are likely not familiar.

 So what's to be done?